Home Our Story History

 Humble Beginnings & Big Dreams

-W. Marvin Rush, the ambitious son of a bus company owner and our founder, began his distinguished career in the transportation industry opening a GMC truck dealership in Houston in 1965.
+W. Marvin Rush, the ambitious son of a bus company owner and our founder, began his distinguished career in the transportation industry by opening a GMC truck dealership in Houston in 1965.
 At the time, the commercial truck sale business was still in its infancy, a fragmented market comprised of many small dealerships spread across the country.

-But from those humble beginnings, founder W. Marvin Rush had a vision — to grow the company into a contiguous network of dealerships offering truck sales, leasing and service through a contiguous network of dealerships across the southern U.S. In 1967, the company made its first 100-unit fleet sale of Peterbilt® trucks and opened a Peterbilt dealership, the start of an enduring relationship with this premium manufacturer.
+But from those humble beginnings, founder W. Marvin Rush had a vision — to grow the company into a contiguous network of dealerships offering truck sales, leasing and service at locations across the southern U.S. In 1967, the company acquired its first Peterbilt franchise, the start of an enduring relationship with this premium manufacturer.
 Not long after, Marvin grew the company’s offerings by starting a truck leasing company and a finance and insurance division, offering one-stop sales and service.

 Rush Truck Centers – Houston exterior